Gun law in the Czech Republic: Obtaining firearms

 A, A-I, B and C category of firearms may be acquired and possessed only by gun license holders and their transfer must be registered with police within 10 days.
 A-category firearms may be acquired only for collecting purposes and are subject to may-issue exemption.
 Each of A-I and B category firearm is subject to shall-issue permitting process.
 C category firearms can be purchased by any gun license holder.

 C-I category of firearms may be acquired and possessed by a person older than 18, with full legal capacity, place of residence in the Czech Republic, without conviction for selected felonies, full mental capacity.
 Transfer must be registered with police within 10 days.

-D category fiearms are available to anyone older than 18 and are not subject to registration.
+D category firearms are available to anyone older than 18 and are not subject to registration.

 There is no limit in the law on the number of owned guns.
 The law specifies safe storage requirements for those owning more than two weapons or more than 500 rounds of ammunition.
 Additional safe storage requirements are stipulated for those owning more than 10 and more than 20 firearms.

 Possession of a firearm that does not belong to category D or C-I without a gun license (as well as sale, manufacturing, procurement, etc.) is a criminal offense which carries a penalty of up to two years imprisonment (up to eight years in defined cases).